MEMBERSHIP TERMS AND CONDITIONS

 Each member is encouraged to obtain their own personal email address, to ensure that this address is included in their member record, and to subscribe to all three of these streams of communication to stay current and informed on club matters.
 Of the three, receiving, opening, and reading Safe and Sound by email, acknowledging receipt of the message within 14 days, are compulsory conditions to maintaining an active gate access card, due to the important system messaging these emails provide.

-While it is a member’s legal right to unsubscribe from all three streams of communication, or to not use email at all, the gate access card of members who do not receive Safe and Sound by email will be deactivated.
+While it is a member’s legal right to unsubscribe from all three streams of communication, or to not use email at all, the gate access card of primary members who do not receive Safe and Sound by email will be deactivated.
 These members are still able to access the property, they simply need to call the office at 780-467-0085 during office hours in advance each time they wish to do so.
 This is necessary so the member can be informed of any closures, or whether there are any specific conditions, concerns, or hazards they should be aware of.
-Once this is done, the member’s gate access card will be then be activated for a 72-hour period.
+Once this is done, the member’s gate access card will then be reactivated for a 72-hour period.

 Electronic transmission via email of these three communications streams is included in the annual membership fee.
 Members who wish to receive club communications in print via Canada Post can, for an additional charge of $75 per year, arrange this by contacting the office at 780-467-0085 during office hours.